 Think pink (sauce).

-Few dishes are as purely comforting and delicious as penne alla vodka.
-Here’s a fabulous pasta with homemade pink vodka sauce recipe, adapted from a top Italian chef.
+Few dishes are as purely comforting and delicious as pasta coated in lightly creamy tomato vodka sauce.
+Here’s a fabulous and easy pink vodka sauce recipe, adapted from a top Italian chef.
+Learn how to make vodka sauce, the simple way.

-The origins of penne alla vodka are somewhat murky.
-But one thing is not in dispute: This retro, classic Italia pasta recipe, with its pink tomato sauce infused with cheese, cream, and (yes) actual vodka, is one of the best and easiest ways to serve pasta.
+But one thing is not in dispute: This retro Italian pasta recipe will always be a classic.
+Good al dente pasta coated with a simple pink tomato sauce infused with cheese, cream, and (yes) actual vodka, is one of the best dishes around.

-This recipe is adapted from the great chef Missy Robbins, owner of Brooklyn’s celebrated Lilia restaurant and co-author of Pasta, one of my 2021 picks for best cookbook of the year.
-The recipe ingredients and quantities are virtually unchanged; I simplified the method a bit.
+This easy vodka sauce recipe for pasta is adapted from the great chef Missy Robbins, owner of Brooklyn’s celebrated Lilia and Misi restaurants and co-author of Pasta, one of my 2021 picks for best cookbook of the year.
+The recipe ingredients and quantities are virtually unchanged; I simplified the method a bit to make the vodka sauce easier to prepare.

 - olive oil